-The survey answers were collected on different scales, e.g., yes/no/not sure or a 7-level scale expressing the degree of agreement with the given question.
-Model can recognize three states, so all the above questions were transformed to the three-level scale: agree (0), disagree (1), not sure (2).
-After transformation of the responses to match a ternary pattern, the analysis of answer distributions revealed that on certain issues (fssocsec, fswelfare, toomucheqrights), opinions tended to cluster around the middle, suggesting uncertainty, while opinions on other topics exhibited polarization (euthanasia, marijuana, jobguar) (Figure \ref{fig:f9}).
-While there wasn't a notable correlation in how individuals responded to specific topics, the overall level of it was higher in the fifth survey compared to the first (Figure \ref{fig:f12}).
+The survey collected answers using different scales than the model, e.g., yes/no/not sure or a 7-level scale expressing the degree of agreement with the given question.
+The model can recognize three states, so we transformed all the above answers to the three-level scale: agree (0), disagree (1), and not sure (2).
+The transformed responses match a ternary pattern.
+The distributions of answers revealed that opinions tended to cluster around the middle, suggesting uncertainty on specific issues (fssocsec, fswelfare, toomucheqrights).
+In contrast, the views on remaining topics exhibited polarization (euthanasia, marijuana, jobguar) (Figure \ref{fig:f9}).
+While there was no notable correlation in how individuals responded to specific topics, the overall level was higher in the fifth survey than in the first (Figure \ref{fig:f12}).